Samir70/q-show/README.md

 // I don't recommend it, since the styles used are scoped to each component and there is some re-using of ids
 // If there is demand, I can change the ids to make them unique
 ```
+Of course: you could just copy and paste the SFC from the github repo.
+Then you could adapt the component to your own needs.
+But if you have ideas for how to display questions, why not open an issue here?
+Then this repo could grow and improve with other people's ideas.

 ## using the MultipleChoiceQ component